 - Reporting resident care abuses of certain assisted living, nursing, and medical care institutions

-To support a retaliation claim, the employer's adverse employment action must be because the employee participated in protected activity (e.g. filed a workers comp claim, took maternity leave under FMLA, etc.).
-Employees do not have protection from unlawful retaliation based on for personality conflicts, criticizing a supervisor, or questioning business decisions.
+To support a retaliation claim, the employer's adverse employment act must be because the employee participated in a protected activity (e.g. filed a workers comp claim, took maternity leave, asked for FMLA leave, etc).
+Employees do not have protection from unlawful retaliation due to or based on personality conflicts, criticizing a supervisor, or questioning business judgment.

 The most important factor for proving unlawful retaliation is timing and proof that the employer's decision-maker had knowledge of the employee's protected activity at the time the termination decision was made.
-Courts generally infer a strong causal connection supporting unlawful retaliation if an employee is discharged only a short period of time after engaging in the protected activity where an employer has knowledge.
+Courts generally infer a strong causal connection supporting unlawful retaliation if an employee is discharged only a short period of time after engaging in protected activity where an employer has knowledge.
 This is not the case where the employer is able to demonstrate that the company made the termination decision before the employee engaged in the protected activity.

-Strong wrongful termination retaliation cases also generally include evidence that the employer did not discharge employees who did not engage in protected activity under substantially similar circumstances, failed to observe its company policies, and/or made derogatory comments directed at the employee's protected activity.
+Strong retaliation cases also generally include evidence that the employer did not discharge employees who did not engage in protected activity under substantially similar circumstances, failed to observe its company policies, and/or made derogatory comments directed at the employee's protected activity.

 Why Retaliation Lawsuits Scare Employers

-In 2006, the U.S. Supreme Court clarified that, to prove unlawful retaliation, an employee does not need to experience a discharge, demotion, suspension without pay, reduction in pay, or loss of benefits.
-Instead, to establish retaliation, employees only need to demonstrate that--as a result of their protected activity--the individual suffered a materially adverse act that might dissuade a future employee from likewise engaging in protected activity.
+The U.S. Supreme Court has made clear that, to prove unlawful retaliation, an employee does not need to experience a discharge, demotion, suspension without pay, reduction in pay, or loss of benefits.
+Instead, to establish retaliation, an employee needs to demonstrate only that--as a result of their protected activity--the individual suffered a materially adverse act that might dissuade a future employee from likewise engaging in protected activity.
 This means that employees who are not terminated for engaging in protected activity but nonetheless suffer some lesser materially adverse response may now present a valid retaliation claim.
 This may include a job reassignment, denial of training, denial of leave, assignment to a less desirable shift or duties, a suspension with pay, the filing of a retaliatory counterclaim or lawsuit against the employee, and more.